A Microlocal Approach to Renormalization in Stochastic PDEs: General Framework

 The goal of this section is twofold.
 On the one hand we want to fix the basic notations and conventions.
 On the other hand, we introduce the key analytic and algebraic tools which are of relevance in our analysis.
 Although our main results are contained in Sections \ref{Sec: construction of AcdotQ}, \ref{Sec: Correlations and bulletQ product} and \ref{Sec: Uniqueness theorems}, here we shall prove a few structural properties of the underlying mathematical framework, which might be of independent interest.

-Throughout this paper both $M$ and $N$ will indicate a finite dimensional smooth manifold, such that $\partial N=\partial M=\emptyset$ while $\bigwedge^{\textrm{top}}T^*M$ and $\bigwedge^{\textrm{top}}T^*N$ denote the associated bundle of densities.
-For definiteness we shall assume that a reference top-density, say $\mu_M$ and $\mu_N$, has been chosen and, whenever one of the manifold is endowed with a Riemannian structure, it coincides with the metric induced volume form.
-On top of $M$ we consider $E$ we consider the following specific classes of microhypoelliptic, linear differential operators \begin{enumerate} \item $E$ is a second order, elliptic, partial differential operator on $M$, \item the manifold $M=\mathbb{R}\times\Sigma$, while $E=\partial_t-\widetilde{E}$ where $t$ is the standard Euclidean coordinate over $\mathbb{R}$ while $\widetilde{E}$ is a $t$-independent, second order, differential, elliptic operator on $\Sigma$. \end{enumerate} In addition we indicate with $P$ a parametrix associated to $E$, {\it cf.} \cite{Hormander-VolIII}, while with $E^*$ we refer to its formal adjoint whose parametrix is denoted by $P^*$.
+Throughout this paper both $M$ and $N$ will indicate a finite dimensional smooth manifold, such that $\partial N=\partial M=\emptyset$ while $\mathbb{D}(M)$ and $\mathbb{D}(N)$ denote the associated density bundle.
+We recall that this is smooth line bundle over $M$ whose fiber at each $p\in M$ is $\mathbb{D}_p(M)\equiv\mathbb{D}(T_pM)$, the set of densities on $T_pM$, {\it cf.} \cite[Ch.
+16]{Lee}.
+For definiteness we shall assume that a reference top-density, say $\mu_M$ and $\mu_N$, has been chosen and, whenever one of the manifolds is endowed with a Riemannian structure, it coincides with the metric induced volume form.
+On top of $M$ we consider the following specific classes of microhypoelliptic, {\it cf.} \cite[Ch.
+XXII]{Hormander-VolIII}, linear differential operators \begin{enumerate} \item a second order, elliptic, partial differential operator $E$ on $M$, \item $E=\partial_t-\widetilde{E}$ if the manifold $M$ is homeomorphic to $\mathbb{R}\times\Sigma$, $t$ is the standard Euclidean coordinate over $\mathbb{R}$ while $\widetilde{E}$ is a $t$-independent, second order, differential, elliptic operator on $\Sigma$. \end{enumerate} In addition we indicate with $P$ a parametrix associated to $E$, {\it cf.} \cite{Hormander-VolIII}, while with $E^*$ we refer to its formal adjoint whose parametrix is denoted by $P^*$.
+For the reader's convenience we recall its definition

+\begin{definition} Let $M$ be a smooth manifold and let $E$ be any scalar, pseudodifferential operator on $M$.
+We call {\em parametrix} a bi-distribution $P\in\mathcal{D}^\prime(M\times M)$ such that